Frederick the Great’s first battle of the Seven Years War

 War: The Seven Years War.

-Generals: King Frederick II of Prussia commanding the Prussian Army against Field Marshal Browne commanding the Austrian Army.
+Generals at the Battle of Lobositz: King Frederick II of Prussia commanded the Prussian Army against Field Marshal Browne commanded the Austrian Army.

-Uniforms and equipment: The Prussian infantry and artillery wore a dark blue coat turned back at the lapels cuffs and skirts, britches and black thigh length gaiters.
+Uniforms and equipment at the Battle of Lobositz: The Prussian infantry and artillery wore a dark blue coat turned back at the lapels cuffs and skirts, britches and black thigh length gaiters.
 From a cross belt hung an ammunition pouch bayonet and ‘hanger’ or small sword.
 Headgear for the line companies was the tricorne hat, with a flattened front corner, bound with white lace.
 Grenadiers wore the distinctive mitre cap with a brass plate at the front.
 Fusilier Infantry Regiments and Artillery wore a smaller version of the grenadier cap with a brass grenade on the top.

-Heavy cavalry of the period comprised cuirassiers, whose troopers wore steel breastplates, and dragoons.
-The main form of light cavalry were regiments of hussars.
+Heavy cavalry of the period comprised cuirassiers, whose troopers wore steel breastplates and dragoons.
+The main form of light cavalry was regiments of hussars.
 The true hussars were Hungarians in the Austrian service.
 The hussars of other armies were given the same dress as the original hussars and required to perform a similar light cavalry role of reconnaissance and harassing the enemy’s outposts and supply columns.

 The Austrian infantry wore white coats with lapels, cuffs and skirts turned back showing the regimental lining colour.
 Headgear was the tricorne hat for line infantry and bearskin cap for grenadiers.
 The infantry weapons were musket, bayonet and hanger small sword.
 Heavy cavalry wore white coats and hats as for the infantry and were armed with a heavy sword and carbine.
 Some dragoons wore a bearskin cap.
 The Austrian army contained a large number of irregular units notably the Pandours from the Balkans who wore their ethnic dress without uniformity.
 Hungarian Hussars provided the light cavalry arm.
 These Hussars, dressed as described for the Prussian Hussars, were considered to be little more than bandits but were highly effective in all the roles required of light cavalry.